syncfusion-content/extension-docs/Extension/DOCXEditor-SDK-Extension/Visual-Studio/template-studio.md

 #### Server Application, Web Application, Progressive Application, ASP.NET Core Hosted Web Application, and ASP.NET Core Hosted with Progressive Web Application

-1. Login to your application using your Microsoft account.
+1. Log in to your application using your Microsoft account.

-2. Accept permission request of your application.
+2. Accept the permission request of your application.

     ![Accept permission](images/MicrosoftAuthentication.png)